natecostello/van_two_point_oh/blog/2021-10-9-dynamat-thinsulate-felt/wall-treatments.md

 ---

 **TLDR: We used Dynamat Extreme for sound dampening.
 We used automotive felt, neoprene, and thinsulate for thermal (and some acoustic) insulation of the walls and ceiling.**

+Insulation is the great divider of our time.
+We put our faith in physics, and in this house we believe:

+* reflectix is worthless without an air gap.
+* lizard skin will not outperform the same thickness of neoprene.
+* insulation inside hollow structure is less important than insulation over it, but still worth doing.

+Our choice in materials and approach was guided by some analysis we did documented [here](/van/parietal/insulation/insulation).

 ## Sound Dampening